JimOfLeisure/c3sat/develop/doc/2020notes.md

   - 0xfc : int32 - era?
   - 0x12c : 00 to 01 2950bc but don't know why
   - 0x132 : 00 to 01 2950bc but don't know why
+  - 0x184 : # of techs known (?)
   - 0x188 : int32 - tax luxury slider (0..10)
   - 0x18c : int32 - tax science slider (0..10)
   - 0x190 : int32 - tax cash (inferred) slider (0..10)

 ### attitude and/or reputation between civs?

-But seems to be related reflexively to a different array.
+~~But seems to be related reflexively to a different array.~~

-Or maybe this isn't an [32]int32 array.
-There is a [3 or 4]int32 struct in a 32 array in Antal1987's dumps, but it wouldn't seem to be this early
+~~Or maybe this isn't an [32]int32 array.
+There is a [3 or 4]int32 struct in a 32 array in Antal1987's dumps, but it wouldn't seem to be this early~~

 Other possibility / conjecture: 0x194 (last known value) - 0xd14 (start of atWar array) is [32][23]int32, 23 ints for each civ.
 32*23 is 736, and Antal1987's dumps show [736]in32 immediately after tax slider values and before atWar array.
 Yes, this appears to be right.

+Attitude (annoyed, cautious, etc.) seems like it might be a forumula based on this table and not a distinct value in the file.
+Certainly not in the length-defined LEAD section.

+Notes:

+  - No changes here when I asked for a gold loan and was denied.
+  - No changes here when I declard war (after making demands, gifting tech, gifting gold)

   - 0x194 - Start of 32 arrays of int32[23], one for each civ.
-The following offsets/indexes are relative to the opponent player offset
+The following offsets/indexes are relative to the opponent player offset (23 * 4 * player index) (plus 0x194 depending on where you're counting from)
     - 2 - 0x08 - Goes up when making demands (refused?) of opponent, seemingly reflective of 0x0c for opponent
     - 3 - 0x0c - Goes up when opponent makes demands (refused?) of player, seemingly reflective of 0x08 for opponent
+    - 5 - 0x14 - Goes up when opponent gifts tech; does not seem to have a counterpart; 0 to 158 when I gifted Pottery early game
+      - jumped from 158 to 227 when I gifted 70g
+      - Maybe gold value of collective gifts?
+But maybe not exactly.
+    - 9 - 0x36 - guess: value of tributes taken from opponent?

 ### The following through 0xd1f is covered by immediately above